Talking with Teens and Preteens about Bullying

 So how do you speak with your son to help him become the kind of person who will refuse to participate in teasing or bullying, and who will intervene on behalf of those who can't protect themselves?
 In your discussion, you may need to lead him to empathize with this girl.
 How must she have felt?
 How would he feel in her shoes?
 Does anyone ever deserve that kind of treatment?

-Once he understand show hurt she was, your goal is to help think through how he wants to act in the future.
+Once your son understands how hurt this girl was, your goal is to help him think through how he wants to act in the future.
 Explore with him what he would do if he found himself in a group that was teasing someone.
 Would he be brave enough to say something?
 Can he resolve now to act with integrity in such a situation?
 That's more likely if he can imagine what he might say.
 It may be as simple as "Come on, guys, we don't need to do this.
 Leave her alone.
 Let's go."
-If another kid challenges him, he might say "Hey,man, we're better than this."
+If another kid challenges him, he might say "Hey, man, we're better than this."

 We have already agreed that you won't punish your son if he admits to having participated in this teasing incident, but we haven't addressed the question of whether he owes the girl an apology.
 In my opinion, his commitment to stand up for the victim in a future situation is even more important than an apology.
 However, an apology from him would be character building for him and could change this girl's life.

 I realize that apologizing would be very hard.
-I would handle it simply.
-Call the mother, apologize to her yourself, and thank her for bringing this to your attention.
+Tell your son that he has to repair the situation, and ask him how he might do that.
+Maybe he wants to write her a letter.
+But otherwise, I would handle it with a simple phone call, since the mother called you.
+Call her back, apologize to her yourself, and thank her for bringing this to your attention.
 Tell her your son has something to say to her daughter, and put the kids on the phone.
 Your son can simply say "I am really sorry about the teasing.
 That wasn't fair.
 I won't be part of that again."
 Then you can take back the phone and finish your conversation with the mom.

 Clearly this mom has reason to be upset, as any of us would be on behalf of our kids.
 I would empathize with her protectiveness and outrage.
 Listening to her vent is a small price to pay for your son's causing her daughter pain.
-You might tell her that you are worried about this kind of thing getting out of hand and even good kids not knowing how to handle it, and suggest that one of you call the teacher or school counselor; schools are responsible for intervening in situations where teasing gets out of hand.
+You might tell her that you are worried about this kind of thing getting out of hand, and that even good kids often don't know how to handle such situations, and then suggest that one of you call the teacher or school counselor.
+Schools are responsible for intervening in situations where teasing gets out of hand.
 Many schools now use very effective anti-bullying curriculums (and teasing can be a form of bullying.)

 And what if your son still maintains, after your conversation, that he did not participate in this or any other teasing incidents, and would stand up and do what's right if this comes up in the future?
 You hug him, tell him you're proud of him, and believe him.
 If it's true, he deserves your trust.
 If he's lying, he's still gotten a clear message from you about what's acceptable and made a commitment about his future actions, which is what is most important.